pmunts/muntsos/README.md

 Documentation
 -------------

-The documentation for MuntsOS (mostly application notes) is available online at:
+The documentation for **MuntsOS** (mostly application notes) is available online at:

 <http://git.munts.com/muntsos/doc>

 Embedded Linux Distribution in a Kernel
 ---------------------------------------

-MuntsOS is a stripped down Linux distribution that includes a small compressed root file system within the kernel image binary itself.
+**MuntsOS** is a stripped down Linux distribution that includes a small compressed root file system within the kernel image binary itself.
 At boot time the root file system is unpacked into RAM and thereafter the system runs entirely in RAM.
+After **MuntsOS** has finished booting, it unmounts the boot media, so you don't have to worry about an orderly shutdown.
+Just power off the microcomputer board whenever you want to.

 Each kernel release tarball contains a kernel image file (**`.img`**), which may be common to several different microcomputer boards, and one